manikandants/node-ec2-publicip/README.md

 # node-ec2-publicip

-Retrieve EC2 public-ipv4 from instance metadata
+Retrieve EC2 public-ipv4 from instance metadata.

 Note: this assumes that a metadata service is available at http://169.254.169.254/.
 Thus it works on EC2 instances, behavior on other machines is undefined.